-Three of Morgan Stanley’s (MS) gasoline traders have quit the bank to join Mercuria Energy Trading SA, according to four people with knowledge of the matter.
+Three of Morgan Stanley’s (MS:US) gasoline traders have quit the bank to join Mercuria Energy Trading SA, according to four people with knowledge of the matter.

 Leo Sint Nicolaas, Sebastian Ferraccu and Louis Mitchell resigned from their posts in London, according to the people, who declined to be identified because the information hasn’t been made public.
 They left this week, one of the people said.